-About 90% of the partner producers own small family farms with fewer than 25 cows and are located primarily in emerging countries in Africa and Latin America.
-These small farms supply about 14% of Danone's total milk volume.
+About 95% of the partner producers own small family farms with less than 25 cows and are located primarily in emerging countries in Africa and Latin America.
+These small farms supply about 11% of Danone's total milk volume.

-Danone also works with larger family farms (with herds ranging from a 100 to thousands of cows), which represent about 1% of the Group's fresh milk suppliers and nearly 74% of milk volumes, the latter being generally collected directly by the Group.
+Danone also works with farms of all sizes (with herds ranging from a 100 to thousands of cows), which represent about 1% of the Group's fresh milk suppliers and nearly 67% of milk volumes, the latter being generally collected directly by the Group.